ThibautGery/ThibautGery.github.io/_drafts/2017-03-02-writing-pure-functions-in-scala-with-mutable-structure.md

 excerpt_separator: <!--more-->
 ---

-Functional programming is a paradigm which can be difficult to defined, is it because the language uses [First class function](https://en.wikipedia.org/wiki/First-class_function) like the name suggests?
+Functional programming is a paradigm which can be difficult to define, is it because the language uses [First class function](https://en.wikipedia.org/wiki/First-class_function) like the name suggests?
 From [Wikipedia's definition](https://en.wikipedia.org/wiki/Functional_programming), I like to focus on the pure functions, mostly because it is the reason I like functional programming:

 > In functional code, the output value of a function depends only on the arguments that are input to the function, so calling a function f twice with the same value for an argument x will produce the same result f(x) each time.
 Eliminating side effects, i.e. changes in state that do not depend on the function inputs, can make it much easier to understand and predict the behavior of a program, which is one of the key motivations for the development of functional programming.